vatsan108/vatsan108/README.md

 ### Hi there 👋
+I am Srivatsan.
+Currently I am pursuing my Masters from BITS Pilani-Hyderabad.
+I love coding and have knack in problem solving and algorithmic thinking.
+I love reading research papers and implementing it.
 <!--
 **vatsan108/vatsan108** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.